You can create a form to sell subscriptions to a publication or to sell a single issue of a publication.

 15. Type the label identifier (i.e. First Issue Sent) and click the Save Label button.
 This new label will automatically be applied to the order you are viewing.
 You will only create the label once.
 It will be available to be applied to each successive order.

-16. To export a list of subscriptions, including all data you collect on your form (e.g. subscriber addresses), view this help article.
+16. To export a list of subscriptions, including all data you collect on your form (e.g. subscriber addresses), view our help article on exporting submission data.

 To sell a single issue of a publication: